-In practice, we find that seeing (except in cases of very poor seeing, when its better to just retire to the nearest pub, if its before closing time) affects mostly the inner Gaussian core of the image.
+In practice, we find that seeing (except in cases of very poor seeing, when it is better to just retire to the nearest pub, if it hasn't closed yet) affects mostly the inner Gaussian core of the image.
 Using an aperture 4 to 10 times the diameter of the typical FWHM will get most of the light.
-In this size aperture, reasonable variations in the seeing will not result in measureable variations in measured counts.
+In this size aperture, reasonable variations in the seeing will not result in measurable variations in measured counts.

-However, particularly for faint objects, an aperture, say, 4 times the FWHM will contain a lot of sky signal, and more deleterious, a lot more noise inevitably associated with the sky signal.
+However, particularly for faint objects, an aperture, say, 4 times the FWHM will contain a lot of sky signal, which means a lot more noise inevitably associated with the sky signal.
 Since the signal of a faint object is low, this will result in a low S/N ratio.
 For bright objects (much brighter than the signal from the sky in the measuring aperture) the sky noise is not much of a problem.
 This, plus the fact that all stars on the same image have the same PSF, suggest a technique called aperture correction, which greatly helps in obtaining good S/N for faint stars, and also helps greatly in crowded fields.
 Say we have an image with some faint objects we want to measure and at least one bright star.
 If we measure the bright object in a small aperture (say radius = 1 FWHM) and also in a bigger aperture which gets "all" the light (say 4 FWHM) we can easily find the ratio of light in the small to large aperture (which we express - of course - as a magnitude difference).
-Say we measure an instrumental mag m_I(1FWHM) in the small aperture and m_I(4FWHM) in the large aperture.
+Say we measure an instrumental mag mI(1 FWHM) in the small aperture and mI(4 FWHM) in the large aperture.
 The aperture correction is defined as:

-$$\Delta = m{I}(4FWHM) - m{I}(1FWHM)$$ (17.1)
+$$\Delta = m{I}(4 \text{ FWHM}) - m{I}(1 \text{ FWHM})$$ (18.1)

-(as defined Δ is always a negative number- this simply means that there is more light in the larger aperture than in the smaller aperture.)
+(as defined $\Delta$ is always a negative number- this simply means that there is more light in the larger aperture than in the smaller aperture.)